maese005/oncoPredict/README.md

   * **calcPhenotype.Rmd** Example of calcPhenotype() application.

-## vignetteData <h2>
-  * This directory contains the data referenced in the examples provided in the vignette directory.

 ## man <h2>
  * This directory contains .Rd (R documentation) files for each function.
 These files were automatically generated upon creation of the package.